|

 2001-2005 Transitional Government

-2005- Democracy
+2005-2010 Democracy

-2007 Freedom House Rating:
+2012 Freedom House Rating:

-Political Rights - 4, Civil Liberties - 5, Status: Partly Free
+Political Rights - 5, Civil Liberties - 5, Status: Partly Free

-Next Scheduled Presidential Election: 2010
+Next Scheduled Presidential Election: 2015

-Next Scheduled National Assembly Election: 2010
+Next Scheduled National Assembly Election: 2015

-Next Scheduled Senate Election: 2010
+Next Scheduled Senate Election: 2015

-Defense of Democracy (predominately ethnic Hutu), CNDD-FDD - National Council for the Defense of Democracy-Forces for the
+ethnic Hutu), CNDD-FDD - National Council for the Defense of Democracy-Forces for the Defense of Democracy (predominately

-Defense of Democracy (predominately ethnic Hutu), FRODEBU - Front for Democracy in Burundi (predominately ethnic Hutu), MRC-Rurenzangemero - Movement for the Rehabilitation
+ethnic Hutu), FRODEBU - Front for Democracy in Burundi (predominately ethnic Hutu), FRODEBU-Nyakuri - Front for Democracy in

-Tutsi), PDC - Christian Democratic Party (conservative), PP - People’s Party (predominately ethnic Hutu), PRP - People’s
+PARENA - Party for National Recovery (predominately ethnic Tutsi), PDC - Christian Democratic Party (conservative), PP - People’s

-Reconciliation Party (predominately ethnic Hutu, royalist), RADDES - Rally for Democracy and Economic and Social Development
+- Rally for Democracy and Economic and Social Development (predominately ethnic Tutsi), RPB - People's Rally of Burundi, RPB

-(predominately ethnic Tutsi), RPB - Rally for the People of Burundi (predominately ethnic Hutu), UNARU - African National
+- Rally for the People of Burundi (predominately ethnic Hutu), UNARU - African National Union of Ruanda-Urundi, UNB - National

 Coalitions: Common Front (FC) [Contested the